Planning a cycling holiday in Bagnères de Luchon

 There is so much on offer when it comes to cycling in Bagnéres de Luchon and the surrounding area.
 The town of Bagnères de Luchon itself is nestled deep within the Pyrenees mountains and is a perfect place to base yourself for a cycling holiday.
 Used often as a start or finish location for the Tour de France plenty of epic battles have taken place on the surrounding roads.
 Indeed, in 1910 Bagneres de Luchon was the host town for the start of the very first mountain stage in the Tour de France.
-Since that day many cyclists from all over the world travel to this famous town in the Pyrenees to sample the cycling on offer in the Luchon area.
+Since that day many cyclists from all over the world traveled to this famous town in the Pyrenees to sample the cycling on offer in the Luchon area.
 The information we have put together below will assist you with planning a cycling holiday here.

-If you are planning a cycling holiday in Bagnères de Luchon than the town of Montrejeau is the transport hub for the region and is located 40km away.
+If you are planning a cycling holiday in Bagnères de Luchon then the town of Montrejeau is the transport hub for the region and is located 40km away.
 The closest airport is Lourdes but Toulouse is within a reasonable distance also and has a greater range of destinations.
 Rome2rio.com is an excellent site to help plan your trip to the Pyrenees.
-Simply enter your start and end points and it will tell you the different options available, cost range and timetable.
+Simply enter your start and endpoints and it will tell you the different options available, cost range, and timetable.

 The main Autoroute to the area is the A64 which runs between Toulouse and Bayonne.
 It is located 41km north of Bagnères de Luchon.
 From Bagnères de Luchon Toulouse airport is 2hrs 5min, Bordeaux airport 3hrs 45mins and Paris Charles de Gualle airport 8hrs 35mins.